kemtls/draft-celi-wiggers-tls-authkem/docs/authkem-abridged.md

 ::: info
 **Why extend `signature_algorithms`?
 It's not a signature scheme!**

 This extension really identifies *authentication* algorithms.
 And if we would add a new extension we would have to _ignore_ the `signature_algorithms`-indicated algorithms, which is also just messy.
 :::

-2. The Client responds with `KemEncapsulation`.
+2. The Client responds with `KemEncapsulation` message.
-3. The shared secret that the client obtained from the `Encapsulate` operation is combined with the existing handshake keys to derive a new "authenticated" handshake traffic secret.
-(This secret key will mostly be useful for client certificate authentication later).
+3. The shared secret that the client obtained from the `Encapsulate` operation is combined with the existing handshake keys to derive a new "authenticated" handshake traffic secret (-AHS- This secret key will mostly be useful for client certificate authentication later).
-4. The client now immediately derives the Main Secret and submits Finished, **after which it can start sending its request**.
+4. The client now immediately derives the Main Secret and submits `Finished` message, **after which it can start sending its application data**.

 This means we have the following protocol overview:

              Client                                  Server
            ClientHello         -------->